Do you want a traditional university degree, but would like to start earning a salary now?

 - A job offer: PwC will offer you a graduate job at the end of the degree programme providing you meet their performance criteria.

-All of your University tuition fees are fully funded by PwC, and as a PwC employee, you’ll receive a salary each month
+All of your University tuition fees are fully funded, and as a PwC employee, you’ll receive a salary each month

 In your first year you gain a firm foundation in programming, plus the principles of data structures and algorithms; artificial intelligence; and relevant logic and mathematics.
 Our main teaching language is Java, a language widely used in enterprise systems, but you will also learn functional programming, which is a style of programming with a deep connection to logic.
 You will also spend a third of your time on business-related subjects.